 As summer gets into full swing, AAA predicts number of travelers to be down

-TOPEKA, Kan.
-(WIBW) -- As the summer of 2020 gets into full swing and COVID-19 restrictions are lifted in many areas of the nation, AAA is predicting the number of travelers will be down this year in the United States.
+As the summer of 2020 gets into full swing and COVID-19 restrictions are lifted in many areas of the nation, AAA is predicting the number of travelers will be down this year in the United States.

 AAA officials on Thursday released projections that estimate Americans will take 700 million trips this summer, based on economic indicators and state re-openings associated with the coronavirus.